NITCbase/nitcbase.github.io/docs/Roadmap/Stage02.md

 </details>

-## Architecture

-What we just covered is part of the [Physical Layer](../Design/Physical%20Layer.md) of NITCbase.
-NITCbase follows a 7-layer object oriented architecture.
-The layers are as described below:

-1. Algebra Layer: Handles the high level relational algebraic operations of our database
-2. Schema Layer: Handles the schema operations such as creation, deletion
-3. Block Access Layer: Handles high-level operations on the disk such as search and insert
-4. B+ Tree Layer: Handles all index related operations.
-5. Cache Layer: Handles caching of the relation and attribute catalog
-6. Buffer Layer: Handles buffered operations on all disk blocks
-7. Physical Layer: Provides the low-level operations on the disk blocks.

-We also have a frontend interface which is responsible for calling the appropriate function in the Schema/Algebra layer.

-**Read the [home page](/) and [architecture page](../Design/Architecture.md) if you have not done so already.**

 ## Creating Relations

-One of the critical features of a database is creating tables.
+One of the critical features of a database is creating tables (relations).
 In NITCbase, we can use the `CREATE TABLE` command to create a table. **Read [the documentation](../User%20Interface%20Commands/ddl.md#create-table) for the command before proceeding further.**

 At this stage, we will not be implementing this functionality and will instead be using the XFS Interface to do this operation.
 Recall that the XFS interface already implements all the functionality of NITCbase.